DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 deeplabcut.create_new_project('ProjectName','YourName', ['/usr/FullPath/OfVideo1.avi', '/usr/FullPath/OfVideo2.avi', '/usr/FullPath/OfVideo1.avi'],
               copy_videos=True, multianimal=True)
 ```

-Tip: if you want to place the project folder somewhere please pass : ``working_directory = 'FullPathOftheworkingDirectory'``
+Tip: if you want to place the project folder somewhere pass : ``working_directory = 'FullPathOftheworkingDirectory'``

-- Note, if you are a Ubuntu user the path should look like: ``['/home/username/yourFolder/video1.mp4']``; if you are a Windows user, it should look like: ``[r'C:\username\yourFolder\video1.mp4']``
+- Note, if you are a linux/macos user the path should look like: ``['/home/username/yourFolder/video1.mp4']``; if you are a Windows user, it should look like: ``[r'C:\username\yourFolder\video1.mp4']``
 - Note, you can also put ``config_path = `` in front of the above line to create the path to the config.yaml that is used in the next step, i.e. ``config_path=deeplabcut.create_project(...)``)
     - If you do not, we recommend setting a variable so this can be easily used!
 Once you run this step, the config_path is printed for you once you run this line, so set a variable for ease of use, i.e. something like:
 ```python
 config_path = '/thefulloutputpath/config.yaml'
 ```
- - just be mindful of the formatting for Windows vs. Linux, see below.
+ - just be mindful of the formatting for Windows vs. Unix, see below.

 This set of arguments will create a project directory with the name **Name of the project+name of the experimenter+date of creation of the project** in the **Working directory** and creates the symbolic links to videos in the **videos** directory.
 The project directory will have subdirectories: **dlc-models**, **labeled-data**, **training-datasets**, and **videos**.
 All the outputs generated during the course of a project will be stored in one of these subdirectories, thus allowing each project to be curated in separation from other projects.
 The purpose of the subdirectories is as follows: